danielharrell/does_music_move/does_music_move.md

 those musical contexts we call *tonal*.
-And it is this fact that forced me to shift from letters to numbers, when identifying the initial leap in "Twinkle, Twinkle", from what I called the
-ˆ1 tone to what I called the ˆ5 tone.
+And it is this fact that forced me to shift from letters to numbers, when identifying the initial leap in "Twinkle, Twinkle", from what I called "the one-tone" to what I called "the five-tone".
 For in tonal musical contexts---and the name "tonal" is derived from this fact---we will hear one note as a kind of center, which *orients* us with respect to the other notes we hear, as if to provide a place from which to face them.
-The central note is accordingly assigned the number 1 in analysis, and the other notes assigned other numbers in reference to 1.
+The central note is accordingly assigned the number "one" in analysis, and the other notes assigned other numbers in reference to "one".
 Again, why we are able to hear a certain note as a center for other notes is hard to say.
 But the phenomenon, as Zuckerkandl would remind us, is dynamic, in an orientation